 The Norwegian folktale, “East of the Sun and West of the Moon,” in which a white bear comes to take a poor girl away, is loved by people the world over.
 It is also part of a huge cycle of folklore and myth that has spanned Eurasia in the last 2500 years.

-However, all of these multitudinous tales are relatively recent, compared with literary sources.
-“Pintosmauto” from Giambattista Basile’s Il Pentamerone, (1634) is an early literary treatment in which the girl Betta, who is dissatisfied with every suitor who attempts to win her, makes herself a husband out of Palermo sugar, almonds, and precious stones.
+Although these tales are familiar as folklore, the result of oral traditions, they probably have their origin in literature.
+Indeed, the literary sources are much older than the oral traditions we know of.
+In “Pintosmauto” from Giambattista Basile’s Il Pentamerone (1634), the girl Betta, who is dissatisfied with every suitor who attempts to win her, makes herself a husband out of Palermo sugar, almonds, and precious stones.
 She names him Pintosmauto, after bringing him to life by praying to the goddess of love, in imitation of the Pygmalion myth.
-Karen Bamford finds earlier evidence of the tale in Shakespeare’s All’s Well that Ends Well (1623).
-It appears the Bard was familiar with the type, and Bamford speculates that he probably cribbed the motif of the lost husband from Bocaccio’s Decameron (1353).5 But as far as we know, the oldest of this kind of tale is the enormously productive story of “Cupid and Psyche,” embedded in Lucius Apuleius’s The Golden Ass (approx. 180 BCE), the only complete novel that has survived from the Roman Republic.
+Karen Bamford finds earlier evidence of the tale in Shakespeare’s All’s Well that Ends Well (1623); it appears the Bard was familiar with the type, and Bamford speculates that he probably took the motif of the lost husband from Bocaccio’s Decameron (1353).
+As far as we are aware, though, the oldest of this kind of tale is the enormously productive story of “Cupid and Psyche,” embedded in Lucius Apuleius’s The Golden Ass (circa 180 CE), the only complete novel that has survived from the Roman Empire.

-Reading “Cupid and Psyche” today is an interesting experience.
-Having grown up with some or even all of the tales mentioned above, this ancient text—the mother, as it were, of every last one—reads like a pastiche of its offspring.
-The major difference between “Cupid and Psyche” and the folktales is the divine intervention; “Cupid and Psyche” represents the failure of the goddess Venus’s machinations concerning mankind.
-Otherwise, the motifs that we find in the folktales are present, one after the other: the beast whom Psyche expects to marry, her abduction, the hidden husband, her pregnancy, the persuasion to discover the identity of the beast, the light that reveals his beauty, the drop of hot oil/ tallow, the separation, and the girl’s ultimately successful quest to regain her love, aided by supernatural helpers along the way.
-It is all there.
+Reading “Cupid and Psyche” today is an interesting experience: this ancient text – the mother, as it were, of every last one of the tales mentioned above, and with which we have grown up – reads like a pastiche of its offspring.
+The major difference is the divine participation in “Cupid and Psyche,” which does not feature in the folklore.
+Otherwise, the motifs that we find in the folktales are all present: the beast whom Psyche expects to marry, her abduction, the hidden husband, her pregnancy, the persuasion to discover the identity of the beast, the light that reveals his beauty, the drop of hot oil or tallow, the separation, and the girl’s ultimately successful quest to regain her love, aided by supernatural helpers along the way.

-Although Ruth Bottigheimer makes a connection to the earlier “The Girl Who Married a Snake” a tale from The Panchatantra (approx. 300 BCE), she concludes that “‘Cupid and Psyche’ in its present form appears to be Apuleius’ own invention.”6 M. J. Edwards has found an antecedent to Apuleius’ story in the Sumerian tradition of Ereshkigal, the goddess of the underworld, who marries Nergal, who in turn is named in the Old Testament, which pushes the tradition a further 2–300 years into the past.7 Edwards warns against leaping “too rapidly from parallels to sources,” but it is reasonably safe to assume that stories that resemble the Cupid and Psyche myth were in oral circulation when Apuleius wrote his novel, all those years ago.8
+Whilst Ruth Bottigheimer makes a connection to the earlier “The Girl Who Married a Snake” a tale from the Panchatantra (circa 300 BCE), she concludes that “‘Cupid and Psyche’ in its present form appears to be Apuleius’ own invention.”4 M. J. Edwards has found an antecedent to Apuleius’ story in the Sumerian tradition of Ereshkigal, the goddess of the underworld, who marries Nergal, who in turn is named in the Old Testament, which pushes the tradition a further 600–700 years into the past.5 Edwards warns against leaping “too rapidly from parallels to sources,” but it is reasonably safe to assume that stories that resemble the Cupid and Psyche myth were in oral circulation when Apuleius wrote his novel, all those years ago.6

-The implication for the folklore is very interesting, when we consider the relationship between Apuleius and the myriad of folktales his work has spawned; all of the folktales named above, as well as many others, appear to have their origins in a single work of literary fiction by a named author.
-There has been a lot of movement back and forth between oral and written sources, before it was recorded in early 19th century, but it appears that “East of the Sun and West of the Moon” may well contain traditions that date back to the cradles of civilisation.
+When we consider the relationship between Apuleius and the myriad of folktales his work has spawned, all of the folktales named above, as well as many others, apparently have their origins in a single work of literary fiction by a named author.
+There has been a lot of movement back and forth between oral and written sources, before they were recorded in the early 19th century, but it appears that “East of the Sun and West of the Moon” may well contain traditions that date back to the cradles of civilisation.

 Recommended Books from #FolkloreThursday